 Exterior Garden Design

 We then needed to make the outside look interesting.
-Sam our gardener suggested some water tanks for planters.
 Off I went on a mission to find interesting looking ones to plant up.
 I headed to the Flea Market at the Bath And West Showground, the perfect place to find just about anything.

 Inside of the shop was probably the hardest to make look like a shop.
 Metal grey walls are not very inspiring.
 So we had to do some interesting things with the furniture.
 The reception desk was made using leftover tin from the roof with a counter made of recycled plastic.
 The desks were the only thing that we made new.
 The space we had to use was a bit limited so smaller desks were required.
 With small doors and small spaces we had to have specially made ones to fit into the space.
 By having them custom made we could make them in our Middlewick purple.

 I still had my old Green Baby shop shelves and display cabinets, I worked it out and they are 20 years old now.
 Alongside of those I popped a few wooden shelves and crates from Wells Reclamation yard

 John Tucker had done a bit of reclamation for us and found an old fire surround that had been thrown away.
 We could use this to disguise one of the walls and it also made the perfect backdrop for our Christmas display.
 A wooden stags head, Christmas garland and lots of Christmas goodies covered up the grey quite nicely.

 We Never get Tyred of Recycling and Upcycling here.

 The next thing to do was signage and this produced the best recycling idea for us.
 We went to work with some leftover tin and recycled plastic to make a sign for the driveway.